Joni Mitchell - Fifty Years in Review

 With the exception of an introduction by Hoskyns, individual pieces in the anthology are presented without commentary or explanation.
 For the most part they are chronological, which makes the book even more illuminating, as the writings naturally reflect the attitudes of the times in which Joni worked.
 The late Paul Williams, founder of Crawdaddy!, one of the first magazines of rock criticism, shows his hand when reviewing Song to a Seagull—which he liked— when he writes: “A great many ladies have their heads so full of all they’ve read and heard and seen about why a man loves a woman that they can think of little save how lovable they are.
 But Joni even knows that a woman can have a will without being unfeminine or unyielding herself.”

 In the transcribed interviews, Joni is candid and intelligent.
 She stands out for being reflective and uncensored.
 Rolling Stone’s Larry LeBlanc talks with Joni backstage at the 1971 Mariposa Folk Festival, where she tells him about her time in the caves of Matala.
 Kristine McKenna (“I was pleasantly surprised to find a warm and open woman of impressive intelligence”) questions her in 1982 for NME, about fame and Joni's sometimes combative relationship with the press.
-Writing for MOJO in 1998, Dave DiMartino has an expansive conversation with Joni about her life Major Chord 43 as a painter and about an industry slow to recognize her immense contributions.
+Writing for MOJO in 1998, Dave DiMartino has an expansive conversation with Joni about her life as a painter and about an industry slow to recognize her immense contributions.
 Robin Eggar, reporting for the German edition of Rolling Stone, is with her in 2007 at the premiere of her ballet Fiddle and the Drum with the Alberta Ballet.

 In the reviews of her early albums and concerts, much is made of Joni’s tunings, her “confessional” style of songwriting and the way women are drawn to her.
 But there is wonderment in some of the writing as the critics, most of them male, sense there is something here that is not like the other.